Blobfolio/refract/README.md

 Pre-built `.deb` packages are also added for each [release](https://github.com/Blobfolio/refract/releases/latest), which should always work on the latest stable Debian and Ubuntu operating systems.

-Note: WebP and AVIF encoding are handled by the Refract binary directly; systems running it do not need `libwebp`, etc., separately installed.
+Note: All encoding is handled by the Refract binary directly; systems running the program do not need external libraries like `libwebp`, etc., installed.